EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 {:/comment}

 + **-k _x_,_y_[:_len_][,_spacing_][;_style_]**\\
-  specifies key position (and length, spacing or style).
+  specifies key placement on the figure, and optional length, spacing or style.
+[Example 2.4](/docs/misc/fplot/#example-24-nbsp-mobility-in-tlinp) uses a key.

 #### **DATA** switches draw one or more families of xy data
 {::comment}